Xunnamius/error-utils/README.md

 AppError(message?: string, fileName?: string, lineNumber?: number)
 ```

-A generic application error.
+An `AppError` indicates an error  generic application error.
 Direct descendant of
 [Error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error)
 with the same constructor and no additional functionality.
 This class is meant
 to be used as an application-wide base error class, which makes it useful for